nmwsharp/recipes/content/post/Beef Bulgogi.md

 Slice meat in to thin strips.
 If you're having trouble slicing, try sticking the meat in the freezer for a while beforehand.

-Combine pear, garlic, soy sauce, gochugaru, brown sugar, and sesame oil in a large bowl/bag and toss with meat strips.
+Combine pear, onion, garlic, ginger, soy sauce, sesame oil, brown sugar, and gochugaru in a large bowl/bag and toss with meat strips.
 Marinate in the fridge for anywhere from 30 min to 8 hrs.

 Cook rice and wash lettuce for serving.